 Correlation between interest rates and prices of gold/silver

 Whilst there is some level of correlation between interest rates and the prices of gold and silver, it is not enough to say for definite whether rising interest rates have a positive or negative effect.
-Over the last 50 years, correlation between interest rates and the price of gold has only been at around 28%.
+Over the last 50 years, the correlation between interest rates and the price of gold has only been at around 28%.

 Rising interest rates have also been shown to have a bullish effect on

 precious metals in recent times, a complete contradiction to what precious metals experts have been telling us for years.
 Last year, for example, the prices of gold and silver rallied significantly after the federal reserve announced an increase in interest rates.
 One of the reasons for this is that gold and silver markets predominantly operate on investors’ expectations for the future.
 If investors foresee that interest rates might rise, then the prices of gold and silver may drop a long time before the changes in interest rates are actually introduced.
 After interest rates have risen there may actually be a bounce in gold and silver prices as investors look to hedge their bets for the future.
 According to recent statistics, the chance of gold prices being higher 12 months after a Fed hike is 61%.

 Precious metals are also purchased by many investors as a hedge against inflation.
 They, therefore, make quite timely investments when purchased during the course of a rate-hike cycle.
 Hyper-inflation in countries like Venezuela is likely to drive citizens of the country to invest their cash savings in commodities that will hold their value like gold and silver.
 This serves as a warning to everyone to keep an eye on the direction of inflation in their own countries as what appears to be relatively stable conditions can change quickly if confidence turns.